JhOe1/Cyber-security-30-days-project/Day-06/README.md

 # Day 6: Understanding Elastic Agent and Fleet Server

 On Day 6 of my **30-Day SOC Analyst Challenge**, I focused on understanding the **Elastic Agent** and **Fleet Server**, two critical components for managing logs and endpoint data within a centralized environment.
-This marks a key step in efficiently monitoring and managing multiple endpoints.
+This will help in monitoring and managing multiple endpoints.

 ## Overview of Elastic Agent